-The female organs are the ovary, style and stigma.
-These together make up the pistil, also called a carpel.
+Together, the ovary, style and stigma make up the pistil, also called a carpel.
 In a banana flower, three pistils fuse producing a tri-pistillate ovary, style and stigma.
-This is the female part of the flower, in botany called the gynoecium (from the Greek ‘gyne’ = women’s and ‘oikos’ = house).

-The male organs are the filament and anther, which together form a stamen.
-A banana flower typically has five stamens.
-These collectively form the male part of the flower, the androecium (from the Greek ‘aner, andr-‘ = man, and ‘oikion’ = house).
+Together, the anther and the filament form a stamen.
+A male banana flower typically has five stamens.2 Collectively the stamens form the androecium (from the Greek andr-, meaning man, and oikios, meaning house).

 The style, stigma and male parts of the banana flower are enveloped within a tubular structure formed by fusion of five petal-like tepals, with a sixth tepal remaining free.

-In some wild species, some basal fruit-forming flowers have a functional gynoecium and androecium and can self-fertilise.
-This can occur before bract opening if the stigma and anthers are aligned.
-These flowers are hermaphrodite or perfect and can effectively prevent out-crossing.
-Hermaphrodite flowers have not been described in edible bananas.
+In some wild species, the basal fruit-forming flowers have a functional gynoecium and androecium, and can self-fertilise before bract opening if the stigma and anthers are aligned.
+These flowers are called hermaphrodite or perfect.

-Flowers provide the structure for sexual reproduction in the banana plant and produce seeds.
-Sexual reproduction in bananas occurs when pollen produced by the anther of a male flower fertilises the ovule in a female flower to produce a viable embryo.
+In wild species of banana, the flowers provide the structure for sexual reproduction, which occurs when pollen produced by the anther of a male flower fertilises the ovule in a female flower to produce a viable embryo.

 Second, once on the stigma, the pollen grains need to be ‘recognised’ in order to germinate.
 The tube emerging from a germinated pollen grain responds to chemical signals that guide it down the canal in the centre of the style to reach one of the three locules where ovules are located.
 Further guidance is needed to get a pollen tube to an available ovule to form a viable embryo.

 The fertilised ovule containing the viable embryo develops into a seed.
 This in turn stimulates pulp development around the seeds in the ovary, resulting in a seed-bearing banana fruit.
-A banana fruit in a wild species might contain up to 250 seeds.
+In a wild species a fruit might contain up to 300 seeds.